QLchedan/linux-osu-ingame-overlay/README.md

 # linux-tosu-ingame-overlay
 [中文](README_CN.md)|English

-A gtk4 implement of tosu/gosumemory in-game overlay for Linux.
+A gtk4 implement of a general(tosu/gosumemory/etc.) in-game overlay for Linux.

 ## Notice
 This overlay is compatible only with KDE Plasma and has been tested exclusively on osu-winello (osu!stable) and Arch Linux.
 Compatibility with osu!lazer and other Linux distributions is uncertain.

 ## Known Issues
-- The overlay does not function correctly when the game is set to fullscreen mode (whether native or borderless).
-Currently I have no idea how to fix that, so the overlay is limited to windowed mode only.
+- Sometimes the KWin Script will stop working after system reboot.
+Just disable the script and re-enable it to fix it.

 ## How to Use